IS MATTER AROUND US PURE? in 1 Shot | FULL Chapter Coverage (Concepts + PYQs) | Class-9th Chemistry

 Insights

-• Elements are forms of matter that cannot be broken down into simpler substances by chemical reactions, while compounds are substances made up of different elements chemically combined.
+• 2.
+Elements are fundamental forms of matter that cannot be broken down into simpler substances by chemical reactions, while compounds consist of different elements chemically combined in fixed proportions by mass, showcasing unique properties distinct from their constituent elements.

 Get key ideas from YouTube videos.
 It’s free